omnetpp/docs.omnetpp.org/tictoc/index.md

 contents are usually sorted into `src/` and `simulations/` folders, and possibly subfolders underneath them.

-@note Using the IDE is entirely optional.
+**NOTE:** Using the IDE is entirely optional.
 Almost all functionality of OMNeT++ (except for some very graphics-intensive and interactive features like sequence chart browsing and result plotting) is available on the command line.
 Model source files can be edited with any text editor, and OMNeT++ provides command-line tools for special tasks such as makefile creation, message file to C++ translation, result file querying and data export, and so on.

-@note To proceed without the IDE, simply create a directory and create the following NED, C++ and ini files in it with your favorite text editor.
+To proceed without the IDE, simply create a directory and create the following NED, C++ and ini files in it with your favorite text editor.

 ### 1.3 Adding the NED file